alderrunner/tools/README.md

 The color theme I use is [one\_dark](https://github.com/eendroroy/alacritty-theme).

 Because we don't have `zsh` yet, you need to change it to your current shell (probably `bash`).
-Also note that I use a custom font which I will describe in the next session.

 ```yaml
 window: